Children waiting for their forever home

 Children available for adoption are generally 5 years of age and older.
 There are sibling groups available, some of which may have children under 5 years.
 Children available may be healthy or have a special need.

 Children of both biological sexes are available.
-The wait for a child can be 6 to 12 months depending on the type of child desired.
+The wait for a child can be 6 to 12 months depending on the characteristics of child desired.
 The majority of the children are Mestizo (of mixed race, Spanish/Native Indian/Black).
 Children are usually adopted from a state orphanage, although on occasion a voluntary placement may be made.

 Children are referred for adoption by State and National System for Integral Family Development (DIF) and Mexican Secretariat of Foreign Affairs (SRE), Mexico’s Central Authority.